ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-important-widgets/video-audio-widgets/property-methods-event-summary/videvents.html.markdown

 <td width="12">
 </td>
 <td width="728">
-Called when the widget stops fetching the media data before it is completely downloaded but not due to an error
+Called when the widget stops fetching the media data before it is completely downloaded but not due to an error.

 </td>
 </tr>